openbmc/entity-manager/docs/my_first_sensors.md

 In our example we only care about the eeprom and the temperature sensor.
 The `Type` field is checked against a device export map and if it matches a known device, it'll attempt to install the device.
+Be noticed that dbus only allows an interface name as an dot delimited string with each truncated substring starting with alphabets(a-z, A-Z).
+So the Type is intensionally renamed as EEPROM_24C02.
+It is safe to do so since Entity manager types are not required to be 1:1 with Linux types.

 For the card found on bus 18: